 The Holiness of God

-We have the account of the call of Isaiah the prophet in Isaiah 6:1-3, where it says, "In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple.
-Above him were seraphs, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.
-[One theologian said, "Notice that four of the six wings of the six-winged Seraph are given toward some acknowledgement of the holiness of God."
-And these are beings that have never sinned, never rebelled’ they are perfectly holy themselves, separate from evil, but they still have a sense of the intense holiness of God.
-It is the most important attribute because they cry aloud, to each other,] ‘Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory.’”
-It is the only attribute of God which is repeated three times: Holy, holy, holy.
+We have the account of the call of Isaiah the prophet in Isaiah 6, where it says, "In the year that King Uzziah died, I saw the Lord high and exalted, and the train of His robe filled the temple, and above Him there were Seraphs, each with six wings, and with two wings they covered their faces.
+And with two they covered their feet, and with two they were flying."
+One theologian said, "Notice that four of the six wings of the six-winged Seraph are given toward some acknowledgement of the holiness of God."
+And these are beings that have never sinned, they've never rebelled, they're perfectly holy themselves, separate from evil, but they still have a sense of the intense holiness of God.
+It is the most important attribute because they cry aloud to each other, "Holy, holy, holy is the Lord Almighty, the whole earth is full of His glory!"
+It is the only attribute of God which is said three times, “holy, holy, holy.”
 God is perfectly separated from evil.
-It is the essence, then, of the saving work He does in us to get us to be holy because He is holy.
+It is the essence then, of the saving work He does in us to get us to be holy because He is holy.

 God Never Tempts Anyone

 And therefore, verse 13 says, "God is untemptable by evil."
 There is nothing inside God that is attracted to wickedness or darkness at all.
 Nor does He tempt anyone.
 Evil has no allure from God, doesn't pull on His heartstrings.
 He's not attracted to it.
 Therefore He's not singing some siren song to get us to divert from His path of righteousness, and disobey His commands, that just doesn't come from God ever.